Clustering Partially Observed Graphs via Convex Optimization: Main Results

+Our algorithm is based on convex optimization, and either {(a)} outputs a clustering that is guaranteed to be the one that minimizes the number of observed disagreements, or {(b)} declares ``failure".
+In particular, it never produces a suboptimal clustering.\footnote{In practice, one might be able to use the ``failed'' output with rounding as an approximate solution.
+In this paper, we focus on the performance of the unrounded algorithm.} We now briefly present the main idea and then describe the algorithm.

-{\bf Idea:} Consider first the fully observed case, i.e. every $a_{ij} = 0$ or 1.
-Suppose also that the graph is already ideally clustered -- i.e. there is a partition of the nodes such that there are no edges between partitions, and each partition is a clique.
-In this case, the matrix $\A+\I$ is now a {\em low-rank} matrix, with the rank being equal to the number of clusters.
-This can be seen by noticing that if we re-ordered the rows and columns so that partitions appear together, the result would be a {\em block-diagonal} matrix, with each block being an all-ones sub-matrix -- and thus rank one.
-Of course, this re-ordering does not change the rank of the matrix, and hence $\A+\I$ is (exactly) low-rank. \\ Consider now any given graph, still fully observed.
-In light of the above, we are looking for a decomposition of its $\I+\A$ into a low-rank part $\K$ (of block-diagonal all-ones, one block for each cluster) and a remaining $\B$ (the disagreements) -- such that the number of entries in $\B$ is as small as possible; i.e. $\B$ is sparse.
-Finally, the problem we look at is recovery of the best $\K$ when we do not observe all entries.
-The idea is depicted in Figure \ref{fig1}.
+Consider first the fully observed case, i.e., every $a_{i,j} = 0$ or 1.
+Suppose also that the graph is already ideally clustered---i.e., there is a partition of the nodes such that there is no edge between clusters, and each cluster is a clique.
+In this case, the matrix $\A+\I$ is now a {\em low-rank} matrix, with the rank equal to the number of clusters.
+This can be seen by noticing that if we re-order the rows and columns so that clusters appear together, the result would be a {\em block-diagonal} matrix, with each block being an all-ones submatrix---and thus rank one.
+Of course, this re-ordering does not change the rank of the matrix, and hence $\A+\I$ is exactly low-rank.

+Consider now any given graph, still fully observed.
+In light of the above, we are looking for a decomposition of its $\A+\I$ into a low-rank part $\K^*$ (of block-diagonal all-ones, one block for each cluster) and a remaining $\B^*$ (the disagreements), such that the number of non-zero entries in $\B^*$ is as small as possible; i.e., $\B^*$ is sparse.
+Finally, the problem we look at is recovery of the best $\K^*$ when we do not observe all entries of $ \A+\I $.
+The idea is depicted in Figure~\ref{fig1}.

-{\bf Convex Optimization Formulation:} We propose to do the matrix splitting using convex optimization, an approach recently taken in \cite{cspw,candeswrightma} (however, we establish much stronger results for our special problem).
-Our approach consists of {\em dropping} any additional structural requirements, and just looking for a decomposition of the given $\A+\I$ as the sum of a sparse matrix $\B$ and a low-rank matrix $\K$.
-In particular, we use the following convex program
+We propose to perform the matrix splitting using convex optimization~\citep{cspw,candeswrightma}.
+Our approach consists of {dropping} any additional structural requirements, and just looking for a decomposition of the given $\A+\I$ as the sum of a sparse matrix $\B$ and a low-rank matrix $\K$.
+Recall that $\OmegaO$ is the set of observed entries, i.e., the set of elements of $\A$ that are known to be 0 or 1; we use the following convex program: